-To make Sofara International Charter School a reality, our team is requesting authorization from the Board of Regents through the New York State Education Department to open in August of 2018 in Community School Districts 4 or 5.
+To make Sofara International Charter School a reality, our team is requesting authorization from the Board of Regents through the New York State Education Department to open in August of 2018 in Community School Districts 4 or 5 or the Hamilton Heights community of CSD 6.
 Our Letter of intent will be submitted July 7, 2017 with the full proposal due August 18, 2017.
 Charter School designation will allow continuous innovative growth while ensuring the internationally recognized IB framework is provided tuition free.

 Nous allons produire de jeunes ambassadeurs qui seront bien préparés à assumer des rôles de leadership national et mondial et qui collaboreront sur la création d’un monde unifié, plus pacifique.